 There are several ways to fundraise on the day.
-If you would like to raise sponsorship we encourage you to use JustGiving.
-It is easy to use and allows you to let your friends and family know that you are taking part in the Bike Ride and Walk and can pay The Norfolk Churches Trust directly.
+If you would like to raise sponsorship we encourage you to use JustGiving (the 2026 link will be updated shortly).
+It is easy to use and allows you to let your friends and family know that you are taking part in the event and they can pay The Norfolk Churches Trust directly.
 If you would rather collect sponsorship directly and send money in, you can download a sponsorship form with the required payslip here.

 If you would prefer to give a donation for the Bike Ride you can either donate to us directly or use the other methods that we offer.

-You may also find the personal safety information on this website interesting.
+You may also find the personal safety information on this website helpful.

 You can bike, walk or drive and every year we see increasing numbers of interesting modes of transport – vintage cars, tandems, pony and trap, boats and canoes.
 Anything goes!
 When planning your route you might like to look at our list of open churches, Simon Knott’s Norfolk Churches site and the Diocese of Norwich website Exploring Norfolk Churches.